dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 Talk to us on **Virtual PowerShell User Group** _#DSC_ channel.
 For information on how to join, see https://dsccommunity.org/community/contact/

-Want to submit a question to discuss during the call so other can prepare?
+Want to submit a question to discuss during the call so others can prepare?
 Just [submit a Pull request to this file](https://github.com/dsccommunity/dsccommunity.org/edit/master/content/community_calls/next_call.en.md)!

 ### Agenda